24 Free Trade Agreements, Anti-Corruption, Sanctions, Export Controls, Whistleblowing Laws, Foreign Influence and Modern Slavery

 Tax concessions are available to encourage the development of certain industries or sectors of the economy.
 Some examples are:

 - Agriculture — immediate deductions are allowed for expenses of fencing and water facilities.
+Modified rules apply to fodder storage assets and horticultural plants (including grapevines).

 - Research and development (R&D) — expenditure on R&D is supported with: